ef-ctx/ngAutobahn/README.md

 ## Developing

-Clone this repository, install the dependencies and simply run `grunt develop`.
+Clone this repository, install the dependencies and simply run `grunt`.

 ```
 $ npm install -g grunt-cli bower
 $ npm install
 $ bower install
-$ ./bootstrap.sh
-$ grunt develop
+$ grunt
 ```

 At this point, the source examples included were built into the `build/` directory and a simple webserver is launched so